How to Smoke Fish

 Smoking fish in a hot smoker

-I must admit that some of my earlier fish smoking sessions have produced less than perfect results.
+I must admit that some of my earlier smoking fish sessions have produced less than perfect results.
 I finally caught on and would like to pass on the following advice.

 This is really a method better thought of as quick smoke/cooking, rather than the more involved, and much slower, cold smoking process traditionally used to preserve meats.
 Fish cooked in the smoke/cooker should be eaten straight away.
 If kept in a fridge treat as cooked fish!

-Start by preparing your fish the moment they are caught by getting them in to ice immediately.
+Start by preparing your fish the moment they are caught by getting them into ice immediately.
 Fish flesh goes bad quickly if not keep cool.

 I like to remove all the bones from a fillet and leave the skin in place.
 Sprinkle salt over the fillets and leave for 30 minutes to draw out some of the moisture.
 Rinse in cold water then pat the surface dry with a paper towel.
 You can omit this step if you wish but it is essential for watery species such as red cod.